giacomocaiazzo/Giacomo_Caiazzo_Homework2/README.md

 -------------------------------

-To build the packages, enter into the ROS2 workspace and build them with:
+To build the packages, access the ROS2 workspace and build them with:

       $ colcon build